The Faculty of Medicine, Nursing and Health Sciences awards credit towards its programs based on the University Credit Policy.

 - the credit awarded does not undermine the students' chance at academic success

 - the studies are relevant to the curriculum and academic standards of the Faculty and University

-- It is at the discretion of the Course Convener whether credit for previous study be granted or not based on the syllabus and transcript provided in support of the request for credit
+- It is at the discretion of the Course Coordinator or the Chief Examiner whether credit for previous study be granted based on the syllabus and transcript provided.

 Relevancy & Recency